The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Obukhov-Pereira-Rubilar gauge

 Thus, the new STEGR gauge is presented by the pair of the coordinates in (\ref{metwave}) with the connection (\ref{connstegrOb}).
 Using (\ref{connstegrOb}) we get the non-metricity (\ref{defQ}):

-Taking the freely falling observer's proper vector (\ref{proper_FLRW}) in $(t,x,y,z)$ coordinates we get: zero Komar superpotential (\ref{Komarsup}) which was found in previous sections; by (\ref{defD}) and (\ref{addsupstegr}) one has zero additional part of Noether superpotential.
+Taking the freely falling observer's proper vector (\ref{proper_FLRW}) in $(t,x,y,z)$ coordinates we get: zero Komar superpotential (\ref{Komarsup}) which was found in previous sections; by (\ref{addsupstegr}) one has zero additional (following from the divergence) part of Noether superpotential.
 As a result, one has {zero total Noether superpotential in STEGR}, what gives zero Noether current.